dshhh/unchain/README.md

 # unchain

-unchain is a SoftEther VPN gateway on a tiny portable router.
+unchain is a SoftEther VPN gateway on a tiny portable box.

 ## Requirements